- Can you be your own registered agent?

 - How do I choose a registered agent?

-- Do you need a physical address for a LLC?
+- Can you use your home address for LLC?

-- Who is the registered agent for an LLC?
+- Should I hire a registered agent for my LLC?

 Can you be your own registered agent?

-Can the post office be a registered agent?
+What is the purpose of a registered agent?

 Every state requires that a limited liability company have a registered agent when forming or incorporating a business.
 The registered agent may be either a business or an individual person – and yes, you can be your own registered agent for LLC formation as long as you meet the requirements.